Trump arrives in Miami for Tuesday's arraignment on federal charges

 Trump is expected to motorcade Tuesday from Trump National Doral to the federal courthouse in Miami.
 Trump told Fox News on Friday that he will plead not guilty to the charges, which related to his alleged mishandling of classified documents.

 Trump's supporters have already begun lining up at the courthouse, CBS Miami reported.
-Groups such as the the Florida Republican Assembly plan on being at the courthouse as well.
+Groups such as the Florida Republican Assembly also plan on being at the courthouse.

 Miami Police Chief Manny Morales said Monday that the city is ready for protests ranging anywhere between 5,000 to 50,000 people, and he encouraged any demonstrations to be peaceful.